krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     General flag controlling the use of DNS for Kerberos information.
 If both of the preceding options are specified, this option has no effect. extra_addresses
     This allows a computer to use multiple local addresses, in order to allow Kerberos to work in a network that uses NATs.
-The addresses should be in a comma-separated list. udp_preference_limit
+The addresses should be in a comma-separated list. realm_try_domains
+    Indicate whether a host's domain components should be used to determine the Kerberos realm of the host.
+The value of this variable is an integer: -1 means not to search, 0 means to try the host's domain itself, 1 means to also try the domain's immediate parent, and so forth.
+The library's usual mechanism for locating Kerberos realms is used to determine whether a domain is a valid realm--which may involve consulting DNS if dns_lookup_kdc is set.
+The default is not to search domain components. udp_preference_limit
     When sending a message to the KDC, the library will try using TCP before UDP if the size of the message is above udp_preference_list.
 If the message is smaller than udp_preference_list, then UDP will be tried before TCP.
 Regardless of the size, both protocols will be tried if the first attempt fails. verify_ap_req_nofail